 All stainless steels could be used at low temperatures.
 However, the actual requirement of a given application will decide which grade is most appropriate.
 For example, your application may require a specific grade of stainless steel that has a particular strength at a specifically low temperature.

 The mechanical properties of stainless steel may change at lower temperatures.
 For ferritic, duplex and martensitic grades, their toughness will drop significantly at a certain temperature – which is known as a ‘transition temperature.’
 Below this ‘transition temperature’, these grades of stainless steel no longer ductile fracture upon impact.
 Instead, they brittle fracture.

-In this context, toughness is defined as the ability of a material to absorb energy in an impact, so tough materials are seen as more robust in service.
+In this context, toughness is defined as the ability of a material to absorb energy in an impact; as a result, tough materials are seen as more robust in service.
 Therefore, if higher levels of toughness at lower temperatures are a requirement of the application then austenitic stainless steels must be considered.
-Other stainless steel grades may be considered depending upon the specific requirement.
+Other stainless steel grades may be considered depending on the specific requirement.

+Langley Alloys manufactures a wide variety of steel grades – from stainless steels to duplex and super duplex stainless steels.
 If you have any questions regarding the use of stainless steel at low temperatures, please contact us today.